 Holistic Mentorship Program

 Our Holistic Mentorship Program is designed to support freshmen and sophomores to gain a bigger picture perspective on how the college years fit into a larger life journey for first-generation college students, and to guide them on how to navigate college, choose a major, find their voice, own their narrative, and advocate for their needs.
-The program allows for one-on-one mentorship pairings, as well as in “Pods” in which we pair two mentors with 3-5 students.
-Mentors meet with students approximately 5 times over the semester.
-Currently the program is conducted virtually.
+The program allows for one-on-one mentorship pairings.
+Mentors meet with students approximately 8 times over the academic year.

 Professional Mentorship Program